pharmeasy-logo

 Hypothyroidism is a condition characterised by an underactive thyroid gland.
 It can result in weight gain, weariness, and a feeling of being cold, and can cause medical complications if left untreated.
 The proper diagnosis and timely treatment are essential to avoid complications in thyroid disorders.

 Thyroid diseases are endemic in certain parts of India where there is a lack of naturally available iodine.
 Goitre or hyperthyroidism can develop due to a lack of iodine in the diet.
-T3 and T4 are frequent deficits in the sub-Himalayan region.
+T3 and T4 is a frequent deficit in the sub-Himalayan region.
 It is a crucial test to have during and before pregnancy since poor thyroid function might impact the growth of the foetus.

 The T4 test measures the levels of hormones in the blood sample.
 The doctor recommends the T4 test procedure in people with symptoms of low or high thyroid hormones.